pelithne/client-credentials-flow-with-APIM/README.md

 ````
 In order for this all to work, you also need to add the Access token (for Client-1) as a header in the request.

+You should get a positive response from the API, with (for example) the list of "Speakers".

 ## Validate AD group membership

 To enable more centralized control over access to backend APIs, AD groups can be used.
 In order to demonstrate this a new group will be created in your AD.
 Search for "AD" and select "Azure Active Directory" from the search results.